goschtl/zope/zc.recipe.testrunner/branches/ctheune-envvariables/src/zc/recipe/testrunner/README.txt

     run.
 If the working directory is the empty string or not specified at all, the recipe will create a working directory among the parts.

+environment
+    A set of environment variables that should be exported before starting the tests.

 (Note that, at this time, due to limitations in the Zope test runner, the distributions cannot be zip files.
 TODO: Fix the test runner!)